Declan446/irish-recipes/README.md

 * **JQuery** was used as part of clean blog functionality.
 * **JavaScript** was used to initialize the Collapsible Accordion and the sliders.
 * **Mongo DB** was used as the database to store the recipes.
-* **Imports** os, json, flask, flask.Pymongo and bson.ojectedid were all imported in to the aap.py file for the functions.
+* **Imports** os, json, flask, flask.Pymongo and bson.ojectedid were all imported in to the app .py file for the functions.
 * **Bootstrap themes** was used for the theme.
 * **Bootstrap** was used for most of the features and functionality.
 * **Font Awesome** was used for the icons.